Roberto Wernicke: Career in Buenos Aires

 Wernicke introduced microscopy to Argentinian medicine, along with the study of parasitology, microbiology, and general pathology.
 He followed closely the work of European scientists such as Louis Pasteur and Robert Koch.

 In 1889, Wernicke called attention to the dangers of hydatid cysts, a zoonotic disorder caused by Echinococcus granulosus.
 The parasite can be found in sheep organs, which if eaten by dogs can travel in their faeces to infect humans.
 Wernicke, who had studied hydatidosis in domestic animals for some years, noted a sharp increase in human cases due to both increased human immigration and the importation of Lincoln sheep which were herded with dogs.

 Wernicke wrote to the Minister of the Province of Buenos Aires, Manuel Bernardo Gonnet.
 This led to a project to establish rural and industrial safety codes in 1891, and the passage of National Law 3959 establishing guidelines for the inspection of businesses such as slaughterhouses, meat-packing plants to prevent disease and contamination of food.

 In 1890, Wernicke was promoted to Professor of General Pathology in the Faculty of Medicine, holding that position until October 1907.

-His students included Guillermo Seeber, who described the parasite Rhinosporidium seeberi, and Alejandro Posadas, who with Wernicke first described the fungal disease Coccidioidomycosis.
+His students included Guillermo Seeber, who described the parasite Rhinosporidium seeberi, and Alejandro Posadas, with whom Wernicke first described the fungal disease Coccidioidomycosis.

 Wernicke was a founding member and served two terms as President of the Asociación Médica Argentina (Argentine Medical Association) from 1894-1895 and from 1896-1897.
 He was vice-president of the First Latin American Scientific Congress held in Buenos Aires on April 11, 1898, where he led the medical sciences section.
 At the Second Latin American Scientific Congress, held in Montevideo from March 20 to 31, 1901, he served as president of the board as well as being president of the coordinating committee in Argentina and the official delegate of the Argentine government.
 He also presented a paper on amyloid degeneration.

 In 1907, Wernicke formally retired from the University, stepping down from the Chair of General Pathology, and the positions of Academician and Counselor of the School of Medicine.
 In a ceremony on October 30, 1907, the Board of Directors granted him the title of "Honorary Professor", in recognition of "his services to the city, the nation and the profession".
 His students and colleagues published a Libro d'e Oro (Golden Book) as a festschrift in his honor.

 Wernicke continued to see patients in his private practice.

 He served as president of the Academia Nacional de Medicina de Buenos Aires from 1912-1913.

 Roberto Wernicke died in Buenos Aires on October 14, 1922.